ArixenX/Prospera-backend/README.md

 Backend Chat Endpoint:
 The AI Coach connects to the /api/chat route to send financial data and receive localized smart advice.

+# Gemini API
+Go to [Google Studio](https://aistudio.google.com/) to get your API Key.

+---

 >📝 Developer Testing Tip
 _To save you time during testing, app.js has a developer bypass block.
 It auto-fills the form with demo details and skips directly to the active dashboard within 300ms of page load._